Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 27 Mei 2026 11.43.23 UTC
+- WIB: Rabu, 27 Mei 2026 15.45.29 UTC
-- WITA: Rabu, 27 Mei 2026 12.43.23 UTC
+- WITA: Rabu, 27 Mei 2026 16.45.29 UTC
-- WIT: Rabu, 27 Mei 2026 13.43.23 UTC
+- WIT: Rabu, 27 Mei 2026 17.45.29 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: success
+Kategori: inspirational